-One of my favorite things about this facial cleanser recipe is that it includes rose water, because it's a wonderful way to get rose's skin-healing benefits (not to mention its sweet, exotic scent) without the killer price.
+One of my favorite things about this facial cleanser recipe is that it includes rose water, because it's a wonderful way to get rose's skin-restoring benefits (not to mention its sweet, exotic scent) without the killer price.

-It also includes aloe vera to heal, soothe and reduce redness, blotches and other blemishes.
+It also includes aloe vera to soothe and reduce redness, blotches and other blemishes.
 Plus, Palmarosa, Patchouli and Sandalwood essential oils help repair and moisturize skin, while Frankincense is famous for reducing wrinkles.

 2 to 2 1/2 tablespoons (8-10g) vegetable-based Emulsifying Wax (more for thicker, less for thinner)

 1/2 teaspoon (2g) Stearic Acid (stabilizer derived from plant oils)

 1/3 cup (75ml) Jojoba or Grapeseed oil